 |Pages||578 (Deluxe Limited Edition)|

 |ISBN|| Serial-numbered edition ISBN 1-58846-941-7|

-- This article is about the tabletop RPG system from the extinct publisher "Guardians of Order"; for the currently produced tabletop RPG by Green Ronin, see A Song of Ice and Fire Roleplaying; for other kinds of licensed games, see the Derived works article.
+- This article is about the tabletop RPG system from the extinct publisher "Guardians of Order".
+For the currently-produced tabletop RPG by Green Ronin, see A Song of Ice and Fire Roleplaying.
+For other licensed games, see derived works.